 Did you think Gouda was just a cheese?
 Guess what, the cheese is actually from the city of Gouda in the very heart of The Netherlands.
 Gouda is everything you’d expect a Dutch town to be like, with quiet canals and ancient Golden Age buildings lining narrow lanes.
 The Marker Square, where Gouda cheese used to be auctioned off, is the prettiest square in The Netherlands.
 The old weighing house will immediately draw your attention, though also visit the impressive St. Janskerk and hidden courtyard.
 Gouda is just a 15-minute train ride away from The Hague.

 Lola Bikes & Coffee

 You really don’t need another guess to what this place has to offer.
-It’s the perfect place for coffee and cake or a quick lunch.
+PIM is the perfect place for coffee and cake or a quick lunch.
 If you see some item you like in the café, chances are it will be for sale.
 Pim has two branches in The Hague.

 Authentic Portuguese food in the middle of The Hague.
 Bliss is actually a Portuguese deli, but there are a couple of tables inside and the owners whip up some amazing piri piri chicken or bacalhau.

-A brand new hotspot at the The Hague Market.
-The restaurant is set in an old household store and designed with old building materials.
-There is a cool roof top and a spacious indoor restaurant.
-Prices are a little higher than average, but definitely still fair for what you are served.
+A brand new hotspot at the Market in The Hague.
+Bleyenburg is set in an old household store and designed with old building materials.
+There is a cool rooftop terrace and a spacious indoor restaurant.
+Prices are a little higher than average but definitely still fair for what you are served.